 There are five components to this work:

 - Analyzing student data pertaining to dropout, completion rates, truancy, suspension and expulsion rates, safety and discipline incidence and student growth.

 - Coordinating efforts across CDE and leading initiatives to address dropout prevention, student re-engagement and adult education.

 - Identifying and recommending best practices and effective strategies to reduce student dropout rates and increase student engagement and re-engagement.

 - Securing and managing resources to fund services and supports.

-The Dropout Prevention and Student Re-Engagement Unit includes six programs that support communities, local education agencies, and schools.
+The Dropout Prevention and Student Re-Engagement Unit includes five programs that support communities, local education agencies, and schools.

 Latest News and Updates